akshitagupta15june/Face-X/Recognition-Algorithms/Face recognition using ICA (Independent Component Analysis)/Readme.md

 ### 2. Factorial code architecture

-Face recognition performance was evaluated by the nearest neighbor procedure of Section 3.1.
-Figure 13 compares the face recognition performance using the ICA factorial code representation to the ICA representation using independent basis images and to the PCA representation, each with 200 coefficients.
+Face recognition performance was evaluated by the nearest neighbor procedure of  compares the face recognition performance using the ICA factorial code representation to the ICA representation using independent basis images and to the PCA representation, each with 200 coefficients.
 The two ICA representations gave similar recognition performance, and both outperformed the PCA representation.
 Class discriminability of the new ICA coefficients was calculated according to Equation 5.
 Again, the ICA coefficients had consistently higher